bueltge/addquicktag/readme.txt

 = Hook for custom pages =
-Also it is possible to filter the pages inside the backend.
-On default was the scripts include the pages `post.php`, `comment.php`.
-The follow example change this for an another page.
+It is possible also to filter the pages inside the backend.
+By default the scripts include the pages `post.php`, `comment.php`.
+The following example changes this for an another page.

 	add_filter( 'addquicktag_pages', 'my_addquicktag_pages' );
 	/**